Hristo Botev: Family background and childhood

-According to some sources, Hristo Botev was born in a room of the Kalofer school where his parents lived.
-A little later, a new school was built in Kalofer and the family rented a house from Genko Filov, where Botev spent the first years of his life.
+According to some sources, Botev was born in a room of the Kalofer school where his parents lived.
+A little later, a new school was built in Kalofer and the family rented a house where Botev spent the first years of his life.
 This house was destroyed during the 1877-1878 Russo-Turkish War, but in the 1940s it was rebuilt and turned into the Hristo Botev National Museum.

 Education

-In 1854, Botyo Petkov failed to reach an agreement with the Kalofer municipality about his salary and moved to Karlovo.
-There the family lived in his mother's house in Tabashka Mahala, and Hristo Botev went to school with his father as his teacher.
-In 1858, Botyo Petkov accused the administration of the Karlovo municipality of embezzling money that had been bequeathed to the school and then returned to Kalofer.
-The municipality tried unsuccessfully to accommodate him in a house belonging to the merchant Hristo Tupchilestov, who lived in Constantinople, whereupon the family moved into the house of Hadzhi Nestor.
-After returning to Kalofer, Hristo Botev attended the local three-class school, where his father was a teacher.
-In 1863, after completing his primary school education in Kalofer, Botev was sent by his father to a high school in Odessa.
+In 1854, his father failed to reach an agreement with the Kalofer district about his salary and moved to Karlovo.
+There the family lived in his mother's house in Tabashka Mahala, and Botev went to school with his father as his teacher.
+In 1858, Petkov accused the administration of the Karlovo district of embezzling money that had been bequeathed to the school and then returned to Kalofer.
+The district tried unsuccessfully accommodating him in a house belonging to the merchant Hristo Tupchilestov, who lived in Constantinople, whereupon the family moved into the house of Hadzhi Nestor.
+After returning to Kalofer, Botev attended the local three-class school, where his father was a teacher.

-As early as 1857, Botyo Petkov tried to send his son to study in the Russian Empire with the help of Nayden Gerov, an acquaintance from Odessa who had become a well-known pedagogue and Russian vice-consul in Plovdiv.
-This was only possible in Autumn 1863, when Hristo Botev received a scholarship from the Russian government and travelled via Plovdiv and Constantinople to Odessa, where he arrived on 14 November.
-In Odessa, Hristo Botev turned to the Bulgarian Board of Trustees of Odessa, to whom he was able to present a letter of recommendation from Naiden Gerov, and to its member Nikola Toshkovich, a wealthy merchant born in Kalofer, who was an acquaintance of his father.
-He entered the Second Grammar School as a "volunteer", as he was not well enough prepared to be a regular student, and was placed in the boarding school, where there were ten other Bulgarian students at the time.
+As early as 1857, Petkov tried to send his son to study in the Russian Empire with the help of Nayden Gerov, an acquaintance from Odessa who had become a well-known pedagogue and Russian vice-consul in Plovdiv.
+This was only possible in the autumn of 1863, when Botev had finished primary education and received a scholarship from the Russian government and travelled via Plovdiv and Constantinople to Odessa, where he arrived on 14 November.
+In Odessa, Botev turned to the Bulgarian Board of Trustees of Odessa, to whom he was able to present a letter of recommendation from Nayden Gerov, and to its member Nikola Toshkovich, a wealthy merchant born in Kalofer, who was an acquaintance of his father.
+He entered the Second Grammar School as a "volunteer", as he was not well prepared to be a regular student, and was placed in the boarding school, where there were ten other Bulgarian students at the time.